CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 ## <a name="plg"></a>Plugins

-There are several plugins crucial to the proper functioning of the CoalaWeb Traffic system.
-They are explain in detail below.
+<div class="uk-alert">There are several plugins crucial to the proper functioning of the CoalaWeb Traffic system.
+They are explain in detail below.</div>

 ### <a name="plg-count"></a>System Plugin - Count